Reyleth/T1A3-Text-Battle-Game/README.md

 # T1A3-Text-Battle-Game

+Welcome to Terminal Battle

 ## How to Play

+Python is required for this program to run, you may install Python [here](https://www.python.org/downloads/)

 Clone this repository and run `install_requirements.sh` to setup all nessessary dependancy files and create an executable within a newly created `dist` folder.
 Upon your first time running the game a `user_data` directory will be created to save your progress to a `users.json` file.